thegranduke/ctf-writeups/README.md

-# Some CTF write ups from the picoctf-2025 ompetition
+# Some CTF write ups from the picoctf-2025 competition